 Adelphi University is committed to ensuring that all on-campus housing is fully equipped.
 Fire safety is continually assessed to ensure compliance with all regulatory agencies and opportunities for improvement.
-During the 2021-2022 academic year, the Department of Public Safety upgraded the Fire Systems in all Residence Halls to a wireless from hardline.
+During the 2022-2023 academic year, the Department of Public Safety replaced microwave fire prevention sensor devices, which automatically turns the microwave off at the first sign of smoke, in some of the Residence Halls.
 The Department of Public Safety continues to look into making ALL fire extinguishers in the Resident Halls Standardized to be the same type (ABC) to eliminate confusion as to what type to use on what kind of fire and make training easier, and provide better coverage.
 In addition, the Department of Public Safety is looking into placing "escape route" maps either behind every residential hall door or in hallways in at least three (3) locations per floor.
 All plans for future improvements in fire safety, if determined necessary by the University, will be implemented with all due diligence and speed.

-Annual Campus Security Crime & Fire Statistics
+Annual Campus Security Crime and Fire Statistics